Mason-programming/Mason-programming/README.md

 <details>
   <summary>📌 Mason's Career Journey </summary>

-My career has been shaped by bridging creativity and technology, developing software that enhances storytelling, automation, and interactive experiences.
-At Walt Disney World, I worked on simulation and training tools, integrating systems to improve efficiency and streamline operations.
-This led me to Universal Creative, where I built automated testing and visualization tools for theme park attractions, ensuring seamless software-hardware integration.
+Ever since I was a kid, I’ve been fascinated by theme parks and roller coasters—the perfect blend of creativity and engineering.
+I always dreamed of working on one, and I got my chance at Universal Creative, where I developed a controls emulation application for Donkey Kong Mine Cart Madness.
+Seeing my software contribute to an attraction that brings joy to so many people was an unforgettable experience.

-At Walt Disney Animation Studios, I transitioned into pipeline engineering, creating tools for scene assembly, layout, and asset management.
-I collaborated with artists and TDs to optimize workflows, integrating VR and USD-based technologies to improve production efficiency and enhance creative flexibility.
+I’ve also always been passionate about movies, especially animation.
+The idea of building tools that help artists bring stories to life led me to Walt Disney Animation Studios, where I worked as a Technical Director.
+There, I created pipeline tools for scene assembly, layout, and animation workflows, working closely with artists to make the creative process more seamless and efficient.
+Being part of Disney’s filmmaking magic was a dream come true.

-Currently, at ShelfSight Analytics, I focus on machine vision and AI-driven automation, developing real-time object recognition systems.
-My work merges AI, networking, and real-time processing to drive innovation in smart inventory tracking.
+Now, I’m focused on machine vision and AI-driven automation at ShelfSight Analytics, developing real-time object recognition systems that push the boundaries of how technology interacts with the physical world.
+My passion for combining creativity and engineering continues through my work and my contributions as a volunteer at SIGGRAPH, where I help shape the future of computer graphics and visual effects.

-Beyond my work, I contribute to SIGGRAPH as an External Reviewer, evaluating advancements in computer graphics and VFX technology.
-Looking ahead, I aim to continue developing high-performance tools that empower artists, streamline workflows, and push the boundaries of interactive media and real-time technology.
+Whether it’s theme parks, animation, or cutting-edge technology, I thrive at the intersection of storytelling and engineering—building tools that enhance creative expression and bring ideas to life.
 </details>

 📂 Projects: